rkaunismaa/LangChain-Playground/README.md

         Total download: 145MB

 Ugh ... some of the code provided in [A Complete LangChain Guide](https://nanonets.com/blog/langchain/) is wrong and not working.
-Gonna temporarily deviate to another notebook by Greg Kamrdt and come back to this Module 2 - Retrieval.ipynb later ...
+Gonna temporarily deviate to another notebook by Greg Kamradt and come back to this Module 2 - Retrieval.ipynb later ...

-Moving onto 'Greg Kamrdt /5_Levels_of_Text_Splitting.ipynb' ...
+Moving onto 'Greg_Kamradt/5_Levels_of_Text_Splitting.ipynb' ...

 17) mamba install conda-forge::llama-index